cdconrad/ds-2021/README.md

 - Lab 11 - Identify Halifax's Twitter influencers
 - Lab 12 - Getting started with R
 - Bonus lab - Second steps with R

+## About my teaching approach

+I jokingly refer to this course as "scrappy data science for managers".
+It's "scrappy" in the sense that I take an _as needed_ approach to teaching, rather than a theoretical approach.
+We do not cover theoretical math or the like, and only employ statistics and machine learning to solve tangible problems.
+In fact, each week is structured around a tangible problem to help keep the otherwise abstract concepts tangible and relevant to people in managerial professions.

+These labs start out easy and then ramp up quickly.
+You can think of labs 1-4 as being a sort of "introduction to Python for managers" module.
+Labs 5-9 cover substantial topics in data science with Pandas.
+Labs 10-12 cover additional subjects: SQL, social media APIs and the R programming language.